antoniogioiacom/wire/README.md

 or you can specify the interface:
 - `sudo wire wlan0`

+or you can specify the interface and the ssid to connect:
+- `sudo wire wlan0 myhomenetwork`

+or you can specify `m` for manual selection of network:
+- `sudo wire wlan0 myhomenetwork`

 if you don't specify the network interface at start the program asks you to select one, type for example `wlan0`. no other user interaction is required, unless you want to stop the script with `Ctrl+C`.

+if you specify the `ssid` to connect every reconnection attempt targets the same ssid, instead if you only specify the interface every network in the wpasupplicant config will be used. if you start wire with the `m` option a list of available networks is shown and you have to select one typing relative number.

-the script checks the state of the interface and of the connection automatically, in case of any errors repeats the checks until connection is back. to ensure the connection is really working a DNS lookup is sent every 60 seconds (change the variable `interval` as you prefer), if it's not successful wire checks again interface and connection until are successfully restored.
+the script checks the state of the interface and of the connection automatically, attempting some tweaks. in case of any errors repeats the checks until connection is back. to ensure the connection is really working a DNS lookup is sent every 60 seconds (change the variable `interval` as you prefer), if it's not successful wire checks again interface and connection until are successfully restored.

-wire attempts also to optimize the configuration of the interface and of wpasupplicant. it is not possible to choose a network to connect manually (yet), the script uses the networks included in the wpasupplicant config file to try a connection. you have to modify that file to add a network and then restart wire.

 the current version of wire works fine but is not 100% tested and some code will definitely change in next version.

 ### log